Top 5 Difference between Call by Value and Call by Reference

 What is call by Reference in C#?

-To specify a reference type parameter you must use the `ref` Keyword at the time of parameter declaration as well as in the calling method.
-This ref keyword is responsible for passing the function a reference to the arguments rather than a copy of the actual value.
+The ref keyword is useful for passing the function a reference to the arguments rather than duplicating the actual value.

 {